Ethan-Gardner/Caesar-Cipher/README.md

 **Line 5:** `result += char(int(text[i] + s - 'A') % 26 + 'A');`

 If the character is uppercase, this line performs the encryption process for uppercase letters.
-It shifts the character by the value of s, wraps around if needed (using modulo 26), and converts it back to a character.
+It shifts the character by the value of `s`, wraps around if needed (using modulo 26), and converts it back to a character.
 The result is then appended to the result string.

 **Line 6:** `else result += char(int(text[i] + s - 'a') % 26 + 'a');`

 If the character is not uppercase (i.e., it is lowercase), this line performs the encryption process for lowercase letters.
-Similar to the uppercase case, it shifts the character by s, wraps around if needed, and converts it back to a character.
+Similar to the uppercase case, it shifts the character by `s`, wraps around if needed, and converts it back to a character.
 The result is then appended to the result string.

 **Line 8:** `return result;`